 Contact a Kansas City Misclassifications Lawyer

 We can act as your advocate and help you secure the income you earned.
-Contact Swartz Law, LLC, online or call us at (816) 444-8900 to schedule a consultation with a Kansas City misclassifications attorney.
+Contact Swartz Law, LLC, online or call us at (816) 444-8900 to schedule a consultation with a Overland Park misclassifications attorney.

 Resolving a Breach of Contract